robertoporfiro/robertoporfiro/README.md

 ### About me

 I'm a Senior Solution Architect (2021) at LCG ![alt text](logolcg-v2.png) residing in Lisbon - PT.
-Currently working as a Senior Devops Engineer at EDP
+Currently working as a Senior Devops Architect at EDP

 - 🔭 I’m currently working on ...